Coping with Miscarriage, Pregnancy Loss and Infertility

 Normalizing Emotional Experiences

-Grief is a normal and expected reaction to a loss.
-Grief is the form that love takes after someone we love dies.
-Regardless of the specific circumstances surrounding your loss; with a reproductive loss or the loss of your baby, you are likely experiencing the loss of all your hopes and dreams that you had imagined for your future family.
+Regardless of the specific circumstances surrounding your loss, grief is a normal and expected reaction to a loss, including a pregnancy or reproductive loss.
 The first several weeks following a loss are the worst and most intense.
 It does get better slowly and overtime as you begin to accept your new normal.
 There is no right or wrong way to feel during this time.
 Remember that everyone grieves and heals differently, even among partners.

 For women who were carrying the pregnancy or trying to conceive, the emotional experiences are often compounded by the physical changes in your body.
 If you were taking fertility medications, many of your hormone levels are probably out-of-whack.
 If you experience a first trimester miscarriage, your hormones will likely be shifting back to how they were before the pregnancy.
 The further along you were in your pregnancy, the more likely that your body was preparing for a new baby and all the necessary changes that go with it.
 You may experience physical symptoms from the hormonal changes and from the emotional distress.
 These physical symptoms include: